wp-graphql/wp-graphql-woocommerce/docs/using-product-data.md

 ## Step 4: Add cart options section

 Finally, add a section for cart options like desired quantity and the Add to Cart button.
 Use the `soldIndividually` and `stockStatus` fields to control the state of the cart controls.
-Add this inside the SingleProduct component, after rendering the weight information
+Add this inside the SingleProduct component after rendering the weight information.

 ```jsx
   <div className="cart-options">